xiaomingfuckeasylife/all-in-blockchain/blockchain102.md

 >>> 4. check if the hash meets the requirement . if not restart from 2 ,if yes .break out the loop.

 ## implementation
+> the block mining difficulty . for simplicity we will using a global constant variable . but in bitcoin the block creation time is 10 minutes so the mining difficulty is changed accourding to the globla mining power .
 ```go
 constant targetBits = 24 .
 ```

-> the block mining difficulty . for simplicity we will using a global constant variable . but in bitcoin the block creation time is 10 minutes so the mining difficulty is changed accourding to the globla mining power .
+> i use a proofOfwork struct to hold the block and its target , the target is used to compare the computed hash value. the target is calculated by left shift 1 to a certain number.
 ```go
 type ProofOfWork struct {
     block  *Block